The jury’s out: There’s no place in Seoul quite like Bukchon Hanok Village.

 - Seoul Intangible Cultural Heritage Center: An exhibition hall and centre that promotes Korean arts & culture.
 The center also offers courses on Korean art and handicrafts.
 Address: 20-13 Bukchon-ro.
 Opening Hours: Mon-Sat.

 - Dong-Lim Knot Museum: A museum that focuses on—you guessed it!—knots.
-Good news is that the traditional Korean maedeup (knots) that you’ll find here are probably a lot more interesting and beautiful than you’d imagine.
+Good news is that the traditional Korean maedeup (knots) here are probably a lot more interesting & more beautiful than you’d imagine.
 The museum also offers a one-day maedeup course.
 Address: 10, Bukchon-ro 12-gil.
 Opening Hours: 10am to 6pm (closed Mondays).

 - Gahoe Museum: Another hanok museum that introduces visitors to ancient Korean folk traditions.
 Features thousands of old relics including amulets, books and shamanistic paintings.
 Courses in pattern stamping, drawing and folk painting are also offered.
 Address: 17, Bukchon-ro 12-gil.
 Opening Hours: 10am to 6pm (Mar-Nov), 10am to 5pm (Dec-Feb), closed Mondays.
 Entrance: ₩2,000